 4. Rila Monastery

 The Monastery of Saint Ivan of Rila is the largest and most famous Eastern Orthodox monastery in Bulgaria.
 It is better known as the Rila Monastery.
 It is located in the northwestern Rila Mountains, in the deep valley of the river Rilska.
 Traditionally thought that the monastery was founded by the hermit Saint Ivan of Rila during the rule of Tsar Peter I. The monk actually lived in a cave without any material possessions not far from the monastery’.
 The complex was built by his disciples, who came to the mountains to receive their education.

 3. Saint Catherine’s Monastery

 Saint Catherine’s Monastery is one the oldest and famous working Christian Monasteries in the world.
 It lies on the Sinai Peninsula in Egypt, at the mouth of a gorge at the foot of Mount Sinai.
-It is a UNESCO World Heritage Site.
+Being one of the man made wonders of the world, it is a UNESCO World Heritage Site.
 The monastery was built by order of the Eastern Roman Emperor Justinian I at the site where it is told the Moses saw the burning bush.
 There is a library in the monastery which preserves the second largest collection of early codices and manuscripts in the world only second to the Vatican Library.

 2. El Escorial